 In the name of him through whom the Father is delighted to give us the kingdom, dear friends in Christ: This morning we hear Jesus telling his followers not to worry or fret about how they're going to acquire the basic necessities of life.
 He specifically mentions food and clothing, which way back then were big ticket items.
 Think about it: they had no tractors, planters, or harvesting machines; no commercial fertilizers, pesticides, or weed killers; they had no genetically altered high-yielding hybrid seeds.
-All the work was done by hand using fairly crude tools - which means that food was comparatively very expensive.
+All the work was done by hand using fairly crude tools - which means that food was very expensive.
 When you could get it, that is.
-If the weather didn't cooperate, if the locusts came, if an enemy army invaded, whatever anything that might cause a crop failure, there'd be nothing to eat.
+If the weather didn't cooperate, if the locusts came, if an enemy army invaded, whatever - anything that might cause a crop failure, there'd be nothing to eat.
 Same with clothing: there were no textile mills cranking out endless yards of inexpensive fabric.
 Instead, countless hours were spent spinning wool or flax fibers into threads, which in turn were weaved together into cloth on hand looms.
-It was extremely labor intensive - which again means that clothing was comparatively high priced.
+It was extremely labor intensive - which again means that clothing was very high priced.
 Forget the idea of having a closet full of clothes.
-You were lucky if you had two tunics (think of a sleeveless T-shirt that went down to your knees) and one thick mantel or over-garment to wear when it was cold.
-And you'd wear these items until they were completely worn out, because you'd want to put off replacing them as long as possible.
-The result of all this was that the questions "What am I going to eat?" and "What am I going to wear?" and "How am I going to provide these things for my family?" were never far from anyone's mind.
-It was a constant concern and an ongoing struggle.
+You were lucky if you had two tunics and one thick mantel or over-garment to wear when it was cold.
+You'd wear these items until they were completely worn out, because you'd want to put off replacing them as long as possible.
+In ancient times the questions "What am I going to eat?" and "What am I going to wear?" and "How am I going to provide these things for my family?" were never far from mind.
+They were constant concerns.

 Far more so than for us in our day, when both food and clothing are relatively cheap and always available.
-We're not likely to have big worries about what we're going to eat or wear; but we have other things that make us anxious, don't we?
+We don't have big worries about what we're going to eat or wear; but we have other things that make us anxious, don't we?
 How am I going to pay the mortgage or the rent, and for the utilities and the phone bill, and for the roof that needs replacing?
 How am I going to afford new tires for the car and for the work that needs to be done on the transmission?
 How am I going to pay for health care and medical insurance?
 And for the kids' college?
 And for my retirement?
 And who knows what else?
 Fill in the blank.
-We have daily expenses the first followers of Jesus never could have imagined.
+We have expenses the first followers of Jesus could not have imagined.
 And to us Jesus says, "Don't worry about them."